C24IO/SM-E2E-CHZAR/README.md

 You can run the aws commands right in the Cloud9 Terminal

+4. We will now prepare to install custom Conda Kernel base on FastAI Library.
+Goto AWS SageMaker Console & - please create a new LifeCycle Configuration.
+Goto "Lifecycle configurations" in the SageMaker Dashboard.
+And "Create configuration".

-4. Goto AWS SageMaker Console & Create an instance - Everything else should be left to default.  *Advanced Step* - Select Accelerated Computing Notebook instance type and do training in your own notebook.
+5. Now lets create an instance to use those Lifecycle configurations - Everything else should be left to default.  *Advanced Step* - Select Accelerated Computing Notebook instance type and do training in your own notebook.
 Instead of using a pre-trained model for our endpoint (coming later in the workshop).

-5.
+6. In Start notebook copy and paste script from - `SM-E2E-CHZAR/lcc-files/start.sh`

+7. In Create notebook copy and paste script from - `SM-E2E-CHZAR/lcc-files/create.sh`. *Advanced Step* - Try to play around with these scripts.

 Lifecycle configurations - put them in